AAG-Ventures/android-sdk-demo/README.md

 - `setupUserData(callback: M1EnqueueCallback<Pair<UserApiModel.GetProfileResponse?, UserState?>>? = null)`: Sets up the user data by fetching the user profile and user state.
 This function ensures that the user profile and user state are available for use.
 You can provide an optional callback to receive the user profile and user state once they are fetched.

-- `login(requestData: AuthApiModel.SSOLoginRequest, context: Context, callback: M1EnqueueCallback<AuthApiModel.AuthResponse>)`: Performs the login process by sending an authorization token.
+- `login(token: String, context: Context, callback: M1EnqueueCallback<AuthApiModel.AuthResponse>)`: Performs the login process by sending an authorization token.
 The provided callback will receive the login response.

 - `refreshSession(callback: M1EnqueueCallback<Boolean>? = null)`: Refreshes the user session to extend the session expiration time.
 If the session refresh is successful, the provided callback will receive a true value.